 Hive Supply Hive Supply, our campus-based food pantry, is still open for student use during this time.
 To comply with current recommendations for the CDC related to social distancing we have created pre-packed brown paper bags with items from the Hive Supply as a grab and go option.
 Students are able to pick up a bag of food items on campus in the Atrium during business hours (8am-4:30pm Monday-Friday and 10am-2pm Saturday).

 Channel One Regional Food Bank As of Monday, March 23, the Channel One Food Shelf is open for drive-up/curb-side registration and pick up ONLY.
 Hours remain the same, 8am-6pm Monday through Thursday, and 8am-12pm Friday.
 The Salvation Army is also distributing boxes at their downtown location.
-Please check their website for updated information.

 Households can come for a box of non-perishable groceries, and bags of limited amounts of perishable dairy, produce and frozen protein (meat).
 In order to follow health guidelines, we urge clients to come to Channel One only when in need of groceries.